FTLam11/fronk-tolks/elixir-intro.md

 ## Comparing Todo list implementations

+The Ruby version is a familiar approach.
+A `list` object is instantiated and methods are directly called on it. `TodoList#add_entry` mutates the `list` object.
+Nothing surprising to see here.

 The Elixir version is more verbose, both in its definition of the `TodoList` module, as well as its usage! `TodoList.add_entry/2` takes `list` and `entry` arguments and returns a **brand new** `TodoList`.
 The return value for